INFRARED SAUNA VS. TRADITIONAL

 distributors make comparisons to traditional saunas that are

 misleading and untrue.
-As a manufacturer of both types of
+As a distributor of both types of

 claims often made and explains them in more detail: